mercure-imaging/mercure/docs/faq.rst

 Do you offer professional support for mercure?
 ----------------------------------------------

 Not currently.
-But please reach out to us through the :doc:`Discussion Board <../support>`, and please `submit an issue on Github <https://github.com/mercure-router/mercure/issues>`_ if you encounter any bug.
+Please post your questions and support requests to the :doc:`Discussion Board <../support>`, and please `submit an issue on Github <https://github.com/mercure-imaging/mercure/issues>`_ if you encounter any bugs or if you would like to propose an enhancement.

 --------

 Who is behind the project?
 --------------------------

-mercure DICOM Router has been developed by `Kai Tobias Block <http://ktblock.de/>`_  and `Joshy Cyriac <https://twitter.com/irrwitz/>`_ due to the requirement to integrate various prototypic analysis tools into the clinical workflow without creating additional load for the PACS.
-The name stems from mercure, the messenger of the gods in ancient Greek mythology.
+mercure has been developed by `Kai Tobias Block <http://tobias-block.net/>`_, `Roy Wiggins <http://roy.red/>`_, and `Joshy Cyriac <https://twitter.com/_joshycyriac_>`_.
+The development has been supported by the `Center for Advanced Imaging Innovation and Research (CAI2R) <https://cai2r.net>`_ at `NYU Langone Health <https://nyulangone.org>`_.

+The name stems from the French translation of Mercury or Mercurius, the god of messages and communication in ancient Roman mythology.
+The project was initially called Hermes, Mercury's counterpart in Greek mythology, but the name was changed to avoid confusion with another existing software in the medical-imaging field.